gladiatortf/gladiator.tf-instant-trade/README.md

 ## Requirements
 There are a few requirements for Gladiator.tf to work.

-- You must have Steam running on your machine.
-This is so the bot can automatically be added as a friend, allowing it to send you a trade offer.
 - You must be signed in to Gladiator.tf.
 The script will direct you to sign in if you are not.
+- You must be signed in to backpack.tf with the same account.

 ## Installation